spottmedia/rust-wasm-starter/README.md

 ## Provisioning

-So that you don't have to fiddle with installing rust and npm dependencies manually Uses `Ansible`, `Ansible Galaxy` and `Molecule`
+So that you don't have to fiddle with installing rust and npm dependencies manually.

+Uses `Ansible`, `Ansible Galaxy` and `Molecule`

 ### Requirements